cmenguy/ndopt/README.md

 ## Installation

-continuous-optimizer uses `numpy` out of convenience to compute the mathematical operations (not sure if it's really necessary and maybe everything could be found in the `math` module, but `numpy` is so much more fun !)
+ndopt uses `numpy` out of convenience to compute the mathematical operations (not sure if it's really necessary and maybe everything could be found in the `math` module, but `numpy` is so much more fun !)

 It also uses `matplotlib` for the graphical representation of the functions in 3D, especially the `mplot3d` module.